transferzero/transferzero-sdk-dotnet/docs/CurrencyInfoApi.md

 <a name="infocurrenciesout"></a>
 # **InfoCurrenciesOut**
-> CurrencyExchangeListResponse InfoCurrenciesOut (Guid senderId = null)
+> CurrencyExchangeListResponse InfoCurrenciesOut (Guid? senderId = null)

 Getting a list of possible output currencies